chelleorc/DissolvedOxygenGraph/README.md

 # DissolvedOxygenGraph

-This is an interactive graph and table created using Plotyly Chart Studio python library for an ArcGIS StoryMap of NYC harbor water quality.
+This is an interactive graph and table created using Plotly Chart Studio python library for an ArcGIS StoryMap of NYC harbor water quality.

 Visit https://chart-studio.plotly.com/feed/#/ for more information on interactive charts and graphs.